-Shishito peppers are small, slender, and thin-walled.
+Blistered Shishito peppers- Shishito peppers are small, slender, and thin-walled.
 About one out of every ten peppers is spicy.
-It will blister and char easily compared with thicker-skinned peppers.
+It will blister and char easily compared with thicker-skinned bell peppers.

 The hardest part about cooking Shishito peppers is actually finding them in a grocery store.
-Higher end stores like Whole Foods, Trader Joe’s or Fresh Fields should carry them.
+Higher-end stores like Whole Foods, Trader Joe’s, Fresh Fields, and most Asian markets should carry them.
 They are a wonderful treat, easy to prepare, ready in minutes.

-The key to great roasted Shishito peppers is high heat and quick cooking.
-The higher and quicker the better.
+The key to great roasted Shishito peppers is quick cooking.
+The quicker the better.
 You want charred blisters on all sides and a texture that is still fairly firm.
 Cook the peppers too slowly or at lower heat and they tend to wilt and become too soft before they develop charred spots.

 Easy Dipping Sauce

 - 1 tsp sriracha Sauce or as much as you like

 - Splash of Lime juice or lime zest if desired